Tarik Reza Toha

 Skills: Distributed Systems, Machine Learning, Hadoop, SimGrid, WEKA, R, Arduino, Java, MySQL

-1. Snaps to Visual Story: Developed an Android app that transforms a photo into a visual story using a Large Vision Language Model (LVLM) via the Gemini API.
-The app captures an image, generates a short story using text prompts, segments the story into sentences, and visualizes each sentence through AI-generated illustrations.
+2. SnapStory: Built an Android app that generates illustrated micro-stories from photos using a Large Vision-Language Model via the Gemini API.
+The app captures an image, generates a story, segments it into sentences, and visualizes each sentence with AI-generated illustrations.

-Skills: Android Development, Large Vision Language Models, Gemini API
+Skills: Android Development, Gemini API

-Skills: Python, FastAPI, OpenCV, Tesseract OCR, JavaScript, HTML
+Skills: Python, OpenCV, Tesseract OCR, FastAPI, JavaScript

 Skills: iOS Development, macOS Development, Bluetooth Low Energy